fegaras/DIQL/README.md

 ## Installation:

+DIQL requires Scala 2.11, Apache Spark, and/or Apache Flink.

+### Installation on Spark

-DIQL requires Scala 2.11 and Apache Spark.
-To compile DIQL using scala 2.11.7 and spark core 2.1.0, use:
+To compile DIQL using scala 2.11.7 and Spark core 2.1.0, use:
 ```bash
 mvn clean install
 ```